Heap-Exploitation

 Double Free

-• Freeing a resource more than can lead to memory leaks.
+- Freeing a resource more than can lead to memory leaks.
 The allocator’s data structures get corrupted and can be exploited by an attacker.

-• In the sample program below, a fastbin chunk will be free()’d twice.
+- In the sample program below, a fastbin chunk will be free()’d twice.

-• To avoid double free or corruption (faststop) security check by glibc, another chunk will be free()’d in between the two free()s.
+double freeorcorruption (faststop)security check by glibc, another chunk will be free()’d in between the two free()s. - The same chunk will be returned by two different

-• Attacker can change the chunk by using any pointer of these two.
+malloc.
+Both the pointers will point to the same memory address. - Attacker can change the chunk by using any pointer of these two.

 Example